 limitlessled can control your LimitlessLED lights from within Home Assistant.
 The lights are also known as EasyBulb, AppLight, AppLamp, MiLight, LEDme, dekolight, or iLight.

-dimmer group to the same group number, effectively allowing 16 groups (4
+dimmer group to the same group number, effectively allowing up to 16 groups (4

 white and 4

 An archive of the extensive API can be found here.

 Before configuring Home Assistant, make sure you can control your bulbs or LEDs with the MiLight mobile application.
 Next, discover your bridge(s) IP address.
 You can do this via your router or a mobile application like Fing (android or iTunes).

 limitlessled to your installation, add the following to your